Biological foundations of behavior WF-ZPS-N-BPZ

 (5) group life (e.g. altruism and helpful behavior, aggression and war).

-The exercises are aimed at deepening and detailing the knowledge discussed during the lecture through discussion and analysis of individual issues based on specialist literature on the subject, as well as familiarizing participants with the basic methods of formulating research hypotheses in the field of biological basis of behavior, and their verification in the light of appropriate data sources.
+The aim of the course is to present the biological foundations of human behavior in the light of current research in ethology, sociobiology, psychophysiology and evolutionary psychology, as well as behavioral genetics.
+The lecture focuses on explaining the biological sources of human nature and the functions of psychological mechanisms, understood as psychological adaptations, solving problems in the field of: The exercises are aimed at deepening and detailing the knowledge discussed during the lecture through discussion and analysis of individual issues based on specialist literature on the subject, as well as familiarizing participants with the basic methods of formulating research hypotheses in the field of biological basis of behavior, and their verification in the light of appropriate data sources. |

 (in Polish) E-Learning

-Term 2023/24: (in Polish) E-Learning (pełny kurs) | Term 2021/22: (in Polish) E-Learning (pełny kurs) | Term 2024/25: (in Polish) E-Learning | Term 2019/20: (in Polish) E-Learning (pełny kurs) | Term 2020/21: (in Polish) E-Learning (pełny kurs) | Term 2022/23: (in Polish) E-Learning (pełny kurs) |
+Term 2023/24: (in Polish) E-Learning (pełny kurs) | Term 2021/22: (in Polish) E-Learning (pełny kurs) | Term 2024/25: (in Polish) E-Learning | Term 2025/26: (in Polish) E-Learning (pełny kurs) | Term 2019/20: (in Polish) E-Learning (pełny kurs) | Term 2020/21: (in Polish) E-Learning (pełny kurs) | Term 2022/23: (in Polish) E-Learning (pełny kurs) |

 (in Polish) Grupa przedmiotów ogólnouczenianych